Electromechanical computational model of the human stomach: Introduction

 The thin-walled structure of the stomach lends itself naturally to reduced-dimensional formulations, such as membrane or shell models.
 While membrane models are computationally efficient, they neglect bending stiffness, limiting their application in regions with high curvature and large contractions.
 Nonlinear shell formulations capture both membrane and bending effects under large deformations and are thus preferable for accurate gastric biomechanics.
 Shell models have proven effective for studying the biomechanics of thin-walled structures like arteries.
-For example, \cite{Laubrie2020} introduced a layer-specific axisymmetric shell formulation within a constrained mixture model to study arterial growth and remodeling. \cite{Nitti2021} used a Kirchhoff–Love shell in an isogeometric framework for cardiac electromechanics, leveraging assumptions of inextensible directors and negligible transverse shear. \cite{Nama2020,Nama2023} developed a nonlinear, rotation-free shell formulation based on the Kirchhoff–Love theory, utilizing midsurface displacement and a director vector to capture thickness stretch, which is statically condensed to enforce incompressibility via a plane stress condition. \cite{Nama2023} also compared their shell formulation with membrane and solid elements in vascular bifurcations, demonstrating that the shell approach offers an optimal balance between computational cost and accuracy.
-Nonetheless, these vascular and cardiac findings do not directly transfer to gastric motility.
-The stomach wall is thicker than vascular tissue and undergoes significant local contractions with notable thickness changes during peristalsis.
-Cardiac muscle, while thick, typically deforms more uniformly and it thus more suitable for traditional shell assumptions.
+For example, \cite{Laubrie2020} introduced a layer-specific axisymmetric shell formulation within a constrained mixture model to study arterial growth and remodeling. \cite{Nitti2021} used a Kirchhoff–Love shell in an isogeometric framework for cardiac atrial electromechanics, leveraging assumptions of inextensible directors and negligible transverse shear. \cite{Nama2020,Nama2023} developed a nonlinear, rotation-free shell formulation for vascular biomechanics based on the Kirchhoff–Love theory, utilizing midsurface displacement and a director vector to capture thickness stretch, which is statically condensed to enforce incompressibility via a plane stress condition. \cite{Nama2023} also compared their shell formulation with membrane and solid elements in vascular bifurcations, demonstrating that the shell approach offers an optimal balance between computational cost and accuracy.

+However, these cardiovascular findings cannot be directly translated to gastric tissue.
+Although the stomach wall is thicker than vascular tissues---where shell models have been successfully applied---it remains thinner than the ventricular wall of the heart, which typically requires solid finite element formulations.
+Cardiac ventricular models must capture thickness- and sheet-dependent features such as fiber rotational anisotropy, necessitating advanced, structure-based modeling frameworks~\cite{Holzapfel-2009-ConstitutiveMyocard,Eriksson2013,Sommer2015,Gltekin2016}.
+The substantial wall thickness of the cardiac chambers, particularly the left ventricle, demands solid finite element to achieve physiologically accurate and mechanically reliable simulations~\cite{Land2015,Viola2020,Brown2025,Aróstica-2025-CardiacBenchmark}.

 In summary, the persisting challenges in whole-organ coupled electromechanical modeling of the human stomach include the treatment of large nonlinear deformations, the treatment of the multiple spatially heterogeneous tissue properties, and the accommodation of substantial inter-individual variability.
 These variabilities encompass patient-specific geometries and complex, heterogeneous spatial propagation and motility patterns~\cite{EgbujiGrady-2010-OriginPropagationSW}.